mikeizbicki/ucr-cs100/tutorials/shell_scripts/README.md

 #A Quick Tutorial to Write a Simple Shell Script and Making It Work

+##What is a shell script?

+In one word, a shell script is a file containing a sequence of commands for a UNIX-based operating system.

+This tutorial has two parts:
+1. The first part give a simple example and how to make it works.
+2. The second part introduce more simple syntaxs about how to write a shell script.

+##Part 1: All start with a simple example

 To successfully write a shell script, you have to do three things:

 1. Write a script.
 2. Give the shell permission to execute it
 3. Put it somewhere the shell can find it

-##What is a shell script?

-In one word, a shell script is a file containing a sequence of commands for a UNIX-based operating system.

-##How to write a script?
+###How to write a script?

 Let us begin with a "hello world" shell script example to expound how to write a script: